luisjaviercases/movies-nextjs-ts/README.md

 CSS Modules and SASS is used for the styles.

 In this document you will be able to see the structure of the folders and some of the libraries that have been used to develop the project.

+## Design

+To create this front, we used a responsive design made in Figma.

+You can see this design in the following link: https://www.figma.com/file/izvm1mmeGUZe3Wjka0SgZA/Movies?type=design&node-id=0-1&mode=design&t=Ds5iNrgckKPzkprX-0

 ## User test to do login request